Macroeconomic Forecasting with Large Language Models: Foundational Models and LLMs

 \subsection{Time Series Language Models (\tslm{}s)}

 Inspired by these successes, researchers are now exploring the usefulness of LLMs in other settings.
 Along these lines, \citet{Lu_Grover_Abbeel_Mordatch_2022} find that LLMs trained exclusively on textual data can effectively solve sequence modeling tasks in other modalities, such as numerical computation, vision, and protein fold prediction.
 Among these extensions, we are witnessing the emergence of Time Series Language Models (\tslm), bridging the gap between LLMs original text data training and the numerical nature of time series data.
 These models are sometimes referred to in the literature as Time Series Foundational Models (\tsfm).

 TSLMs are now being used to accomplish a variety of time series related tasks, ranging from prediction and classification to anomaly detection and data imputation.
 Notable examples of this new wave of model development include \citet{rasul2023lag}, \citet{goswami2024moment}, \citet{ekambaram2024ttms}, \citet{garza2023timegpt1}, \citet{das2024decoder}, and \citet{ansari2024chronos}.
 At the core of this very recent advancements is a simple but fundamental point.
 While there are in principle significant differences between a textual LLM, whose main task is essentially to predict the next word, and a time series forecasting model, whose main objective is to predict the next value of one or multiple time series jointly, inherently these two tasks are deeply intertwined.
 They both aim at learning the sequential structure of the data from the past and present history of some features and with that attempt to predict a sequence of future outcomes.
-In the case of a \tslm{}, the pretraining is done on a possibly very large set of time series, $\bm{X}_{1:T}=\left(x_{1,1:T},...,x_{N,1:T}\right)$, and yields very large set of coefficients $\theta^{*}$ which describe a forecasting function $f_{\theta^{*}}$.
-Then, given $f_{\theta^{*}}$ and the current and past values of a time series of interest $y$ (not necessarily in the training set), the \tslm{} attempts to predict its future $h$ values $y_{T+1:T+h}$ using\footnote{To keep the notation simple, we have assumed here a balanced set of features, i.e. all available over the same time period.
-If that is not the case, then we could instead write this as $\bm{X}_{1:T}=\left(x_{1,\underline{t}_1:T_1},...,x_{N,\underline{t}_N:T_N}\right)$, where $\underline{t}_i$ and $T_i$ would denote, respectively, the first and last observation of feature $i$, $i \in \left\{1,...,N\right\}$.}